 Basically a pre-1996 Eighty-Eight (front and rear fascia, body side cladding) with the Ninety-Eight’s grille, front seats, wheels, and loaded with every available feature, the Regency was intended to compensate Olds’ “mature” buyers for the loss of the Ninety-Eight.
 It even eschewed the new logo in favor of the older rectangular rocket.
 Two steps forward, one step back I guess.

 The Eighty-Eight hung on for two more years.
 1999 brought a special 50th Anniversary Edition, commemorating the nameplate’s 50th, and coincidentally its final year in production.
 Little more than special gold badging, this would be the closest thing to a farewell the Eighty-Eight would receive.
 Oldsmobile never gave the car a true successor.

 A downsized Aurora arrived early the next year as a 2001.
 Rumor is, this car was actually meant to be the Eighty-Eight’s successor, known as Antares, as plans originally called for the redesigned Aurora to be larger and more luxurious.
 This would make sense, as the 2001 Aurora shared the same wheelbase as the Eighty-Eight’s corporate siblings, the LeSabre and Bonneville.

-As we know here at Curbside Classic, cars are more than just a mode of transportation.
+Cars are more than just a mode of transportation; they’re a significant part of our lives.
 The time spent every day with my grandparents is something that I cherish and never will take for granted.
-Now that they have both passed on, I treasure these fond memories even more.
-If there is a car that invokes so many joyous emotions for me, it is this one.
+Now that they have both passed on, I have but this treasure trove of memories to hang onto forever.
+If there is a car that invokes so many joyous emotions for me, it’s this one.